Safety of magnetic resonance imaging: Guidance

 Safety issues, including the potential for biostimulation device interference, movement of ferromagnetic bodies, and incidental localized heating, have been addressed in the American College of Radiology's White Paper on MR Safety, which originally was published in 2002 and expanded in 2004.
 The ACR White Paper on MR Safety has been rewritten and was released early in 2007 under the new title ACR Guidance Document for Safe MR Practices.

 In December 2007, the Medicines and Healthcare products Regulatory Agency (MHRA), a UK healthcare regulatory body, issued their Safety Guidelines for Magnetic Resonance Imaging Equipment in Clinical Use.
 In February 2008, the Joint Commission, a U.S. healthcare accrediting organization, issued a Sentinel Event Alert #38, their highest patient safety advisory, on MRI safety issues.
-In July 2008, the United States Veterans Administration, a federal governmental agency serving the healthcare needs of former military personnel, issued a substantial revision to their MRI Design Guide, that includes physical and facility safety considerations.
+In 2020, the United States Veterans Administration, a federal governmental agency serving the healthcare needs of former military personnel, issued the "Imaging Services Design Guide", that includes physical and facility safety considerations for MRI suite planning, along with design considerations for other radiology modalities.

+MRI safety resources

+There are a number of education and training resources on MRI safety for those involved in the profession.
+These include: